manuelescola/repo_finance_projects/README.md

 This repository contains various **financial analysis and modeling projects** conducted by following tutorials from [Ryan O'Connell, CFA](https://www.youtube.com/@RyanOConnellCFA).
 He currently has less than 50k subscribers but amazing content!
 Go to his channel and check it out. 🎓📊

+It only includes traditional finance projects that do not use ML.
+Check my repo [Machine Learning](https://github.com/manuelescola/repo_machine_learning) to see some ML projects in Finance.

 ## 📌 Included Projects
 1. 🏦 **Collecting Stock Prices from yFinance** [`.ipynb`]
    - Fetching real-time stock data using the `yFinance` library.